CodePushGo/website/src/content/blog/en/how-to-add-third-party-plugins-in-capacitor-apps.md

 Test plugin functionality at every stage of deployment to ensure reliability.

-> "We rolled out [Capgo OTA updates](https://web.capgo.app/resend_email) in production for our user base of +5000.
-We're seeing very smooth operation almost all our users are upto date within minutes of the OTA being deployed to @Capgo." - colenso [\[1\]](https://capgo.app/)
+> "We rolled out [CodePushGo OTA updates](https://web.capgo.app/resend_email) in production for our user base of +5000.
+We're seeing very smooth operation almost all our users are upto date within minutes of the OTA being deployed to @CodePushGo." - colenso [\[1\]](https://capgo.app/)

 | Plugin Testing Phase | Best Practice | Impact |
 | --- | --- | --- |